Pereowei-Geku/My_Cybersecurity_Journey/cloud-security/microsoft-defender-for-cloud/index.md

 activity within the virtual machines themselves.
 These two controls together create much stronger protection than either one alone.
-A threat that bypasses network rules will still be detected by Defender for Cloud's behavioral monitoring.
+A threat that bypasses network rules will still be detected by Defender for Cloud's behavioural monitoring.

 ### Proactive Over Reactive
 The recommendations interface gave an immediate list of security improvements with clear priority levels.
-This shifts the team from responding to incidents after they happen to addressing weaknesses before attackers can exploit them.
+This shifts the team from responding to incidents after they happen to address weaknesses before attackers can exploit them.

 ---